jmorgancusick/audibene-devops-challenge/README.md

 * Django DEBUG and ALLOWED_HOSTS settings are okay for now

-* Deployments are executed by merging a master -> develop PR
+* Recommended practice for deployments is merging a master -> develop PR

+* Assume the repo is locked to commits/merges and have to go through review on a third party system like Phabricator.
+This prevents a lone developer from kicking off a deployment

+* Assume Jenkins does not allow replays, preventing a lone developer from executing arbitrary code.

 # Further Comments